ThemeBoy/SportsPress/readme.txt

-=== SportsPress - sports league management ===
+=== SportsPress - All-In-One League Management ===
 Contributors: ThemeBoy
 Tags: sport, sports, sports journalism, teams, team management, fixtures, results, standings, league tables, leagues, reporting, themeboy, wordpress sports, configurable
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_xclick&business=support@themeboy.com&item_name=Donation+for+SportsPress
 Requires at least: 3.8
-Tested up to: 3.9
+Tested up to: 3.9.1
-Stable tag: 0.9.4
+Stable tag: 1.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-SportsPress is a league management plugin that helps you create a team website using WordPress.
-Currently in beta.
+SportsPress is a feature rich, extendable league management plugin.
+It is designed to be extremely flexible because every sport and team is unique.

 == Description ==

+If you’re looking to create a professional sports website, you’ve come to the right place!
 Created by the developers at [ThemeBoy](http://themeboy.com/) and featured on Softpedia as [Script of the Day](http://news.softpedia.com/news/Script-of-the-Day-SportsPress-409247.shtml), SportsPress is the ultimate all-in-one plugin for transforming your WordPress blog into a fully automated, configurable team website.

-Add schedules, results, league tables, player profiles and statistics to your team or league site with SportsPress.
-It uses core WordPress markup syntax and will integrate seamlessly with most themes.
-Custom shortcodes, CSV importers, and several language translations are included.
+For serious teams and athletes, ThemeBoy offers a series of premium SportsPress themes and extensions to give you even more sports functionality for your website.

 = Features =
 * Team Profiles